 One other thing I suggest you do, and that I think is very important so that you don’t have any surprises, is to call your cell phone service.
 Call them and check on international charges and make sure you have your data and roaming set up the right way so that you don’t come back to a large cellular bill.
 Make sure you pack your charger as well and I recommend that you bring an adaptor plug as too.
 Happy traveling…now let’s get you booked for your next Caribbean Escape!

-Andrea Ward is an independent travel consultant of Boomerang Escapes, located in WI.
 She has been planning vacation escapes for the company since 2013 and specializes in Caribbean Destinations.
-Her main focus is on the all-inclusive vacation experience for adult or family getaways for individuals and small groups.
+Her primary focus is on the all-inclusive vacation experience for adult or family getaways for individuals and small groups.
 Sandals and AMResorts are among the specialist certificates she holds.